 Today’s reflection is by Bondings 2.0 contributor Yunuen Trujillo, whose brief bio can be found by clicking here.

-Today’s liturgical readings for the Seventh Sunday in Ordinary Time can be found here.
+Today’s liturgical readings for the 6th Sunday of Ordinary Time can be found here.

 “Do not think that I have come to abolish the law or the prophets.
 I have come not to abolish but to fulfill.”
 (Mt 5:17)

 The first time I saw a religious image in a non-religious book, I was surprised.
 While doing some required reading for a college political science class, I came across a painting of Moses.
 There he was, on a mountain, holding the Ten Commandment tablets.
 I had seen the image hundreds of times, but never in a non-religious school book —mind you, this was before Texas and Florida started trying to turn secular schools Christian.

 Moses is, undoubtedly, one of my favorite characters in the Hebrew Scriptures.
 After having been raised in the most privileged way, he finds out he actually belongs to the group he considered “the other.”
 He witnesses the injustice committed against the Hebrews, his people, and he is eventually exiled.
 Later, God calls him to free his people.
 After listing all the reasons why he is not the best person to do so, he goes on a mission, despite all his fears and doubts.
 He manages to bring his people out of Egypt, and they wander in the desert.
 Eventually, Moses realized that in order to peacefully coexist, they all had to follow some rules, laws inspired by God.
 He also names a group of wise men to be judges and representatives of the people, and to help him govern.